JasperHof/JasperHof.github.io/pages/index.md

 # Welcome to LDAK-KVIK!

 **LDAK-KVIK** is a tool for mixed-model association analysis for genome-wide association studies (GWAS).
-LDAK-KVIK is included in the [LDAK](http://www.dougspeed.com) software, which is coded in C.
+It is part of the [LDAK](http://www.dougspeed.com) software, which is written in C.

-Features of LDAK-KVIK include:
+Key Features of LDAK-KVIK:

- - **High efficiency**, capable of analysing 100,000s of individuals in hours
+ - **High efficiency**: Capable of analysing 100,000s of individuals within hours
- - Increased **statistical power** by jointly modelling all SNPs using an Elastic Net
+ - **High statistical power**: Accurately models the phenotype using all SNPs with an elastic net
- - LDAK-KVIK enables analysis of structured data, including data with high **relatedness**
+ - **Structured data**: Robustly analyses data with high relatedness or multiple ancestries
- - Efficient **saddlepoint approximation** for robust association analysis of binary traits
+ - **Saddlepoint approximation**: Robust association analysis of imbalanced binary traits
- - Direct implementation of **gene-based association analysis**
+ - **Gene-based association analysis**: Direct implementation of gene-based testing

-For instructions on downloading LDAK, please go to [downloads](/docs/downloads).
-Example code of LDAK-KVIK can be found in [example code](/docs/example).
-An overview of the steps involved in running LDAK-KVIK are included in the [LDAK-KVIK steps](/docs/assoc/singlesnp) page.
+To download LDAK, please visit our [downloads](/docs/downloads) page.
+Example code of LDAK-KVIK can be found in the [example code](/docs/example) page.
+An overview of the steps involved in the LDAK-KVIK algorithm are included in the [LDAK-KVIK steps](/docs/assoc/singlesnp) page.

-To stay tuned about updates regarding LDAK software, please sign up for the [LDAK mailing list](https://dougspeed.com/downloads/).
+Stay tuned with the latest developments regarding LDAK software by signing up for the [LDAK mailing list](https://dougspeed.com/downloads/).

 ## Example code

 **LDAK-KVIK** is run in three steps:

 1. Compute PRS using an Elastic Net model
-2. Run single-SNP analysis with PRS as offset
+2. Run single-SNP analysis with PRS as an offset
-3. Perform gene-based analysis using summary statistics of single-SNP analysis
+3. Conduct gene-based analysis using summary statistics of single-SNP analysis

 Example command lines are: